 (i) The Dues/Benefits Committee shall research and recommend benefits that might be made available to local EACs and/or employer members and develop ways to communicate new benefits to local EACs.

 (j) The Public Relations Committee shall develop marketing tools for the CEAC and assist local EACs with their marketing efforts.
 The committee shall work with the CEAC Coordinator as needed for EDD production of selected materials.

 Shall exist when at least two thirds of the committee members are present in person or by other appropriate meeting methods.

 ARTICLE XII – General Business Meeting of the CEAC

 An annual, joint meeting of the CEAC, Representatives of EACs and Representatives of the EDD shall be held each year.
 Other meetings may be called by the Executive Board.

 Shall be held in the manner prescribed below:

-Shall exist when 50 percent (50%) plus one of the total number of eligible EAC Representatives (or their designated proxy), of member EACs having met their financial obligations to the CEAC, are present to vote.
+A quorum shall exist when more than 50 percent of member EACs having met their financial obligations to the CEAC, are present to vote.
+EAC chairpersons (or their designated proxy) representing their EAC are eligible to vote.